 - Sometimes during hardening off, I've forgotten them outside all night.

-- Most of the time my excitement over starting the seeds is waning (yes, even bloggers don't always 'feel' it!).
+- Most of the time my excitement over starting the seeds is waning as the outdoor tasks take more time.

 But here's where I encourage you with what I've learned:

 With just a little care, your seedlings, no matter what they look like, can grow and will produce food (or flowers) for you and your family.

-And it's a wonderful feeling to have grown that vegetable from seed to sitting on your table, right?
+And it's a wonderful feeling to have grown that vegetable from all the way from seed to sitting on your table, right?

 - Repot, if needed, and stake any warm-weather seedlings like tomatoes and peppers that will stay indoors for awhile longer.

 - Fertilize the warm-weather seedlings.